Kolviður – the Iceland Carbon Fund

 Planting under the banner of the ICF is done in Iceland, in designated areas under a long-term contract with the ICF and carried out by local forestry associations or other contractors.
 The work is audited by KPMG Iceland and the planting sites are reviewed by the Iceland Forest Service Research Station Mógilsá.
 Planting has thus far been carried out at Geitasandur in S-Iceland and Úlfljótsvatn in SW-Iceland.

 For one-off or small-scale carbon release, carbon offsetting through the ICF is done through a direct money transfer.
 For longer-term or greater carbon release the ICF usually signs a contract with the company/institution/individual in question.
+A contract template is available here.

 Individuals can calculate their transportation related emissions on a calculator (Reiknivél) on the website – https://kolvidur.is/carbon-calculator/